php-amqplib/RabbitMqBundle/README.md

 * `F` - Table
 * `A` - Array

-You add different arguments by comma separating them.
-You first define the argument and then you define its value.
-The ':S' is an optional parameter (default is S).
 Adapt the `arguments` according to your needs.

 If you want to bind queue with specific routing keys you can declare it in producer or consumer config: